jundalisay/ppblist/content/en/faq.md

 {{< /r >}}

 {{< l a="Pantrypoints" >}}
 The value is based on the common or usual price of grains, not their price during crises.
+In the 2024 Asian Development Bank Food Security Forum, it was revealed that of all crops, rice has the most stable prices.
+This proves Adam Smith correct.
 {{< /l >}}

 ## Points-Banking and Points-Taxation